 Step 2: Open Settings.

 Step 5: Scroll down until you see your AirPods listed, and tap them.

 Step 6: Locate the number next to Firmware Version.

 As noted above, completely resetting your AirPods can fix several issues.
 The good news is it won’t even take you a minute to do.
 Here’s how:

-- Open the case next to your phone and wait for the AirPods animation to show up on your device and tap "Connect."
+Step 3: Open the case next to your phone and wait for the AirPods animation to show up on your device and tap "Connect."

-iCloud will sync this connection to your other devices now, assuming you’re using an iPhone.
+Step 4: iCloud will sync this connection to your other devices now, assuming you’re using an iPhone.
 If you’re not using an Apple device, you can turn on Bluetooth and manually pair the headphones using your device's Bluetooth settings.